U.S. indicts major Chinese traffickers for selling fentanyl online

 According to law enforcement officials, the drug is 50 times more potent than heroin and 100 times more potent than morphine.

-(Reporting by Sarah N. Lynch and Doina Chiacu; Editing by Chizu Nomiyama and Jeffrey Benkoe)
+(Reporting by Sarah N. Lynch and Doina Chiacu; Additional reporting by Ben Blanchard in BEIJING; Editing by Chizu Nomiyama, Jeffrey Benkoe and Jacqueline Wong)